ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 ---------------------------
 Some operations in the CBF take time and there's no getting around it.
-Before the event-driven approach was in place, a workaround used in MCS was to have clients temporarily increase a component's timeout from the default 3 seconds before issuing calls, then reverting this change after completion.
+Before the event-driven approach was in place, a workaround used in MCS was to have clients temporarily increase a component's timeout from the default 3 seconds before issuing calls, then revert this change after completion.
 Since this is clearly a hacky solution, an alternative was needed.
-For any command that is expected to complete within the default timeout, the simpler ``FastCommand`` class is used.

 Version 1.0.0 of ``ska-tango-base`` introduced the `LRC Protocol
 <https://developer.skao.int/projects/ska-tango-base/en/1.0.0/reference/lrc-client-server-protocol.html>`_.
 By having command classes inherit from ``SubmittedSlowCommand`` rather than ``BaseCommand`` or ``ResponseCommand``, clients can no longer expect a command's final result to be returned immediately.
-Although they both return a tuple, LRC return values are different; a fast command returns ``(result_code, message)``, whereas the tuple that an LRC immediately returns is ``(result_code, command_id)``, where command_id is a unique command identifier string, unless the command was rejected, in which case the command_id is not generated, and instead replaced with a message to explain the rejection.
+It should be noted that not all commands in MCS are LRCs, however, by MCS v1.0.0, all commands have been upgraded to either a ``SubmittedSlowCommand`` (LRC) or a ``FastCommand`` (non-LRC); any command that is expected to execute within the default timeout is implemented as a ``FastCommand`` due to its simpler implementation.
+Although both of these command classes return a tuple, LRC return values are different; a ``FastCommand`` returns ``(result_code, message)``, whereas a ``SubmittedSlowCommand`` returns ``(result_code, command_id)``, where command_id is a unique command identifier string, unless the command was rejected, in which case the command_id is not generated, and instead replaced with a message to explain the rejection.